BaloghSergeyFerenc/VideoBrowser/README.md

 # VideoBrowser

-After clone and build this application requires a config text file.
+After cloning and building this application, it requires a config text file to run.

-Without this textfile the application won't run.
+So without this textfile the application won't run.

 Please ask me for config file.
+If you have the config file, then copy it in to bin folder of VideoBrowser.App project, then run the application.

 The detailed documentation can be found in Docs folder.